-Three to nine months of work and five- to six-digit euro amounts are in the preparation of an annual report.
+Companies invest three to nine months of work and five- to six-digit euro amounts into the preparation of an annual report.
+Several employees of a company and often also an agency commissioned for this work on it.
 In the end, however, they will be read for only three minutes on average.
 Why do people read exciting novels voluntarily up to 2 clock in the morning or sit three hours quietly in the cinema, but an expensively produced and highly glossy annual report collects dust on the shelf?
-Annual reports are much about numbers and facts, which are very monotonous for most readers.
+Corporate reports are much about numbers and facts, which are very monotonous for most readers.
 But the final report can be entertaining and emotional with the power of stories.

 In contrast to listed facts, stories literally awaken larger parts of our brain, which in turn allows us to remember them much better – to be precise: 22 times better – than mere facts.
+The design of the presented annual report has a major impact on the processing of the information.
 With lists of bulletpoints, the language center is activated, which allows us to understand words.
 But that is all.
 Storytelling also activates those parts of the brain that are actually needed for experiencing.
 When speaking of salty sea air, the part of the brain that is responsible for taste or smell is activated.
 Even when physical activity is mentioned, the part of the brain responsible for movement, the motor cortex, warms up.
 The more senses and images we activate in the head, the more the content is internalized and the desire for continuation is activated.